mcastling/mcastling.github.io/high-level-design.md

 DALi uses the Pimpl design pattern.

-The Pimpl pattern hides implementation details in the header file and provides improved encapsulation
+The Pimpl pattern hides implementation details in the header file and provides improved encapsulation.
 Implementation details are hidden, only the required API is visible for the application developer.
 API/ABI 'breaks' are reduced since the implementation of a class can be changed without modifying the public API.